kjhealy/kieranhealy.hugo/content/blog/apple-taboola-deal/index.markdown

 FEDERIGHI: Uh, thanks ...
 John ...
 Hey, you know it's time once again for a new version of macOS to fully take advantage of the tremendous power that Apple Silicon provides.
 But what to call it? [chuckles] Well maybe we should visit our crack marketing t—

-AVPGAS [Appearing in each tile of the screen]: Harvard Doctors recomments this Sleep Apnea Treatment Without CPAP (It's Genius).
+AVPGAS [Appearing in each tile of the screen]: Harvard Doctors recommend this Sleep Apnea Treatment Without CPAP (It's Genius).
 Try it tonight!

 AVPGAS2: Seven Discounts seniors only get if they ask!